d12frosted/elpa-mirror/gnu/comint-mime-readme.txt

   │ (add-hook 'inferior-python-mode-hook 'comint-mime-setup) └────

-  Note that for Python it is important to use the IPython interpreter.
+  For Python it is recommended to use the IPython interpreter.
 It can be configured to have the same look-and-feel as the classic `python' program as follows.

   ┌────
   │ (when (executable-find "ipython3")
   │   (setq python-shell-interpreter "ipython3"
   │ 	python-shell-interpreter-args "--simple-prompt --classic")) └────

+  If using the regular `python' interpreter, only Matplotlib figures are supported, and you need to call `plt.show()' and `plt.close()' manually to display and create new figures.

 2 Extending